Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Methodology

 \subsection{Overview of Methodology}

 Our approach followed prior scoping reviews in HCI literature ~\cite{Disch_Fessl_Pammer-Schindler_2022, Ueno_Sawa_Kim_Urakami_Oura_Seaborn_2022}, in alignment with the extension of the PRISMA checklist ~\cite{Liberati_Altman_Tetzlaff_Mulrow_Gotzsche_Ioannidis_Clarke_Devereaux_Kleijnen_Moher_2009}, the PRISMA-ScR (Preferred Reporting Items for Systematic reviews and Meta-Analyses extension for Scoping Reviews) ~\cite{tricco2018prisma}.
-We implemented the six-stage scoping review framework ~\cite{Levac_Colquhoun_OBrien_2010, arksey2005scoping}: (1) Identifying research questions; (2) Identifying relevant studies; (3) Study selection; (4) Charting the data; (5) Collating, summarizing, and reporting results; and a (6) Consultation exercise.
+Scoping studies, as a knowledge synthesis methodology, map existing literature, and “clarify working definitions and conceptual boundaries of a topic or field” ~\cite[p.
+141]{peters2015guidance}.
+They are especially appropriate when distilling and sharing research findings with practitioners ~\cite{tricco2016scoping}, and are suited to identifying evidence on a topic and presenting it visually.
+Compared to systematic reviews, scoping reviews address a broader range of topics and incorporate different study designs ~\cite{arksey2005scoping}.
+A scoping review is an effective method for surfacing current ``priorities for research, clarifying concepts and definitions, providing research frameworks or providing background, or contextual information on phenomena or concepts" \cite[p.
+2104]{pollock_2021}.
+We implemented a five-stage scoping review framework ~\cite{Levac_Colquhoun_OBrien_2010, arksey2005scoping}: (1) Identifying research questions; (2) Identifying relevant studies; (3) Study selection; (4) Charting the data; and (5) Collating, summarizing, and reporting results.

-\subsubsection{Identify Research Questions}
+\subsubsection{Identify research questions}

-To identify the types and range of sociotechnical harms, we developed the three aforementioned research questions (Section 1).
+To identify the types and range of sociotechnical harms, we developed the three aforementioned research questions (see: Section \ref{Research questions}).

-\subsubsection{Identify and Select Relevant Studies}
+\subsubsection{Identify and select relevant studies}